 It is often the last thing you think about when writing a resume, but the file format you select for your resume is important.
-If you send your resume in a format that is impossible or even simply difficult for the employer to open, he or she may toss out your application.
+If you send your resume in a format that is impossible or even simply difficult for the employer to open, your application may not be considered for the job.

-How to Select the File Format for Your Resume
+How to Select a File Format for Your Resume

 Most Important: Follow the Directions